13 survivors, 13 local artists and 13 local writers

-The Incubator is working with the Tauranga women’s Refuge to create a sophisticated anecdotal art book in the style of Grimm’s Fairytales.
+The Incubator worked with the Tauranga women’s Refuge to create a sophisticated anecdotal art book in the style of Grimm’s Fairytales 2016.
 Partnering established illustrators/artists, with authors all who are published writers, a photographer, graphic designers with victims of domestic violence.

-The writers will translate the Women and Children’s grim stories into folkloric fables, while the artists and photographer will illustrate the tales with exquisite vintage imagery.
+The writers translated the Women and Children’s grim stories into folkloric fables, while the artists and photographer illustrated the tales with exquisite vintage imagery.

 This book is an interactive social exercise that will raise awareness, create connections and empower the ‘storytellers’ and tell their stories.

 This will be a high quality professional book that will grace any coffee table.

-The book will be launched in a high profile nationwide campaign to engage the public in a gritty yet palatable way.
-Telling stories through art.
+The book was launched in a high profile nationwide campaign to engage the public in a gritty yet palatable way.
+Telling stories through Art.